The Real McCoy (film): Critical response

 The film earned negative reviews from critics.
 The Real McCoy holds an 22% rating on Rotten Tomatoes based on 18 reviews, with an average rating of 4.13/10.
 Roger Ebert of the Chicago Sun-Times gave it 2 stars, saying, "...
 "The Real McCoy" took me back to... heist movies where a bank vault was subjected to high-tech manipulations by athletic super-crooks... those same scenes apparently took the film's authors back to the very same sources, since "The Real McCoy" recycles the same devices, not quite as well as the originals."

+Filmink argued "Kilmer had one of the all-time great hot streaks in the early ‘90s – The Doors, Thunderheart, Tombstone, True Romance, Heat… The Real McCoy is the most anonymous of these."